Updated Jan 29, 2026

 Once you have all the above, it's time to publish.

-Publishing Your Grocery Delivery App to the Apple App Store
+Publishing Your Food Delivery App to the Apple App Store

-Navigate to Apple’s iOS developer page, create an account, and pay the $99 yearly fee.
-Importantly, register with Testflight, Apple’s testing platform, which lets hundreds of folks download your app to their phones, test it, and provide feedback.
+Navigate to Apple's iOS developer page, create an account, and pay the $99 yearly fee.
+Register with Testflight, Apple's testing platform, which lets hundreds of folks download your app to their phones, test it, and provide feedback.

 Take the feedback into account and make any necessary adjustments to your app.
-After it’s ready, go back to your Adalo account and select the “Publish” button.
-After following Apple’s instructions and submitting your app, Apple usually publishes it in a few days.
-Still, it may take longer, depending on the app's complexity, compliance with guidelines, and the current review queue.
+After it's ready, go back to your Adalo account and select the "Publish" button.
+After following Apple's instructions and submitting your app, Apple usually publishes it in a few days, though it may take longer depending on the app's complexity, compliance with guidelines, and the current review queue.

-Publishing Your Grocery Delivery App to the Google Play Store
+Publishing Your Food Delivery App to the Google Play Store

-For example, with Apple, go to the Android developer page and create an account.
+Go to the Android developer page and create an account.
 Pay the one-time enrollment fee of $25.
-Sign up for Google’s app-testing platform, which is similar to Testflight, and implement the needed changes.
+Sign up for Google's app-testing platform, similar to Testflight, and implement any needed changes based on tester feedback.

 After polishing your app, go to your Adalo account, select "Publish," and follow the Android directions.
 Android should approve your app in as little as a few hours to a few days.